JoeOrchard03/Graphics-programming-particle-collider-sim/WS4 Profiling.md

 ![alt text](image-29.png)

 At 10k models, Load Model takes over "glm::operator*<float,0>" as the highest use item in the hot path.
+I believe this is because in worksheet 3 I only used 2 calls of load model even when creating more cubes, I had to use LoadModel for each cube this time because I needed to keep track of the vertices to use to find the bounds in order to use for AABB collision checks.
+This is likely the reason for the massive difference in performance between worksheet 3 and 4.